JoeLumbley/Shape-Editor/README.md

 # Shape Editor

 Shape Editor is a tool for the interactive creation of shapes.
-The app generates an array of points in code that represent the drawn shape, making it an essential resource for developers looking to integrate shape data into their projects.
+Shape Editor generates an array of points in code that represent the drawn shape, making it an essential resource for developers looking to integrate shape data into their projects.